Skip to content

 Regular servicing can extend the life of your fireplace and reduce the chances of unexpected outages.

-It doesn't matter If you have vented model or vent free model such as this model, don't forget to service at least once a year.
+It doesn't matter If you have vented model like this one from RH Peterson or vent free model such as this model, don't forget to service at least once a year.

 Keeping the Area Clean: